Iran crisis puts Asia on alert for LNG scramble and US$100 oil

 The region’s petrochemical refiners could also face disruptions to feedstock supply, while surging oil prices – in the worst case breaching US$100 a barrel – could stoke inflation and be a drag on growth.

-Oil prices have soared following the US-Israeli strikes on Iran.
-Brent crude notched a high of US$82.37 a barrel in early Asian trade on Monday (Mar 2).
-The US oil benchmark, West Texas Intermediate crude, rose 6.95 per cent to US$71.68, having touched US$75.33 earlier, the highest since June 2025.
+Oil prices climbed following the US-Israeli strikes on Iran.
+On Monday (Mar 2), Brent crude oil rose roughly 13 per cent to exceed US$82 a barrel, and then pared back to around US$79.
+The US oil benchmark, West Texas Intermediate crude, advanced around 8 per cent to average at US$72 a barrel.

 Jaison Davis, economic research analyst at GlobalData, said: “Markets are pricing in the threat... with prices now driven more by shipping security and vessel availability than upstream supply.
 The market is treating this as a logistics shock, not a production shock.”